 Purchasing Homeowners Insurance as a Dog Owner

 Did you know that there are an estimated 90 million pet dogs in America -- that's more dogs than houses.
-While your best friend brings you a lot of joy, canine companions terrify insurance companies because of one coverage exposure: personal liability.
+While your best friend brings you a lot of joy, canine companions terrify insurance companies because of dog bite liability risk.
 The MSPCA approximates that over 4.7 million dog bites occur every year, with over 800,000 requiring medical treatment.
 Last year, insurance companies paid $675 million in liability claims for dog-related injuries.

 The Dog Breed Matters Most To Home Insurance Companies